 “You passed about three of us on your way here.
 One was sitting next to Jack’s apartment and heard you talk aloud about a market.
 Got to remember we are everywhere.”

 “I both love and hate, you walkie-talking bastards.
 Enjoy your day.”

 Rebecca stood and walked away from the man.

 “Thank ye, woman.”
 Yelled Percy as Rebecca crossed the road.

 “That man really is really good at playing crazy.”

-A man hiding under a pile of carboard rustled a little before sleepishly muttering.
+A man hiding under a pile of cardboard rustled a little before sheepishly muttering.